 Zoning should be permissive rather than restrictive.
 Allowing mixed-use and multi-tenant homes is an important first step to make housing attainable and affordable again in these neighbourhoods.
 The city’s own reports have found neighbourhoods with more permissive zoning to be much more diverse than those with less permissive zoning.
 Increasing density and housing options comes with a host of other benefits.
 They foster complete, inclusive neighbourhoods for pedestrians, cyclists and transit users and reduce car dependency.
 Subway stations, LRT stops and GO stations provide opportunities to build high-rises and other housing (market and affordable) and decrease carbon emissions.
 Enabling more multifamily housing types made from wood comes with lower construction costs, faster building times, and lower embodied carbon emissions.
 In this view, mixed-use apartment buildings should be permitted much more broadly in Toronto.

 2. Make Rules That Make Sense

 Reform policies that thwart much needed housing and result in worse urban spaces by:

-- Relaxing urban design guidelines like angular planes and floor plate restrictions to promote more housing, larger family-oriented units, and more functional unit layouts.
+- Eliminating arbitrary urban design guidelines like floor space index (FSI), angular planes and floor plate restrictions to promote more housing, larger family-oriented units, and more functional unit layouts.